Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods: Conclusion

 \section{Conclusion}

 We have demonstrated the successes of applying the many-body DMC approach to a wide variety of 2D material systems.
-This review article provides detailed summaries of several instances where DMC can improve the prediction of magnetic, electronic (including excitonic and topological) properties and accurately capture the interlayer interactions and the energetics of cohesion and adsorption.
+This review article provides detailed summaries of several instances in which DMC can improve the prediction of magnetic, electronic (including excitonic and topological) properties and accurately capture the interlayer interactions and the energetics of cohesion and adsorption.
 The results reported in this review demonstrate how accuracy beyond standard DFT can realistically be achieved using many-body electronic structure methods such as DMC.
-We hope that by showcasing the recent advancements in the field of Quantum Monte Carlo methods being applied to 2D materials, other researchers will be motivated to employ these highly accurate techniques for future work.
+We hope that by showcasing the recent advancements in the field of QMC methods being applied to 2D materials, other researchers will be motivated to employ these highly accurate techniques for future work.